Ising Model: Local Spin Correlations and Conformal Invariance

-where $C_{\sigma},C_{\epsilon}>0$ are explicit nonuniversal constants and $\varphi$ is a conformal map from $\Omega$ to the unit disk $\mathbb{D}$, mapping $a$ to the origin.
-The $0$ and $\frac{\sqrt{2}}{2}$ on the right hand side are the \emph{infinite-volume limits} (i.e. values on graphs approaching the full square grid $\mathbb{Z}^{2}$) of the quantities of the left hand side.
-The above results illustrate the relation between the infinite-volume limit description and the field-theoretic description: for a given local field, its correlations are described at first order by the infinite-volume limit, and the corrections are described by Conformal Field Theory quantities.
-The purpose of this paper is to study more general fields, to compute the infinite-volume limits, and to describe the CFT corrections.
+where $C_{\sigma},C_{\epsilon}>0$ are explicit (lattice-dependent) constants and $\varphi$ is any conformal map from the unit disk $\mathbb{D}$ to $\Omega$ fixing the origin.
+The first terms in the respective expansions are the infinite-volume limits of the left-hand side quantities.
+These results illustrate the following: for any local field one-point function, the correction to its infinite-volume expectation is described by Conformal Field Theory (CFT) quantities.

-More precisely, we look at local \emph{pattern probabilities} (e.g. the chance that three adjacent spins are the same, the chance that a given spin is $+$ and that its neighbor is $-$, etc).
-In the case of the dimer model, similar results, connecting pattern probabilities with conformal invariance, were obtained by Boutillier in \cite{boutillier}.
-We give a way to compute the infinite-volume limit of such probabilities for the planar Ising model, and we describe the conformally covariant corrections induced by the geometry of the domain up to order $\delta$: